lrcaborn/lrcaborn/README.md

 - 👀 I’m interested in music and generating it programmatically.
 - 🌱 I’m currently learning to focus on the goal, not the tools.
 - 💞️ I’m looking to collaborate on nothing.
 I'm only a team player when I'm paid to be one.
-- 📫 How to reach me: you're rading this, so you have found me.
+- 📫 How to reach me: you're reading this, so you have found me.

 <!---
 lrcaborn/lrcaborn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.